kimberlykeller/lotuscat/README.md

 ## Milestone 3 Feeback
 Great job here - love your layout ideas, and I'm looking forward to seeing it take shape.
 This layout should be a breeze using Bootstrap.
 Your Milestone 3 passes at Tier IV - go ahead and get started on development!

+## Milestone 4 Feedback
+Awesome start!
+This should come together fairly quickly based on what you have already.
+Don't forget to include a contact form and install swiftmailer.
+See [Sending Email in PHP](https://bootcamp-coders.cnm.edu/class-materials/php/email/)

+### Suggestions
+- When you deploy to A Small Orange, use CPanel to set the Document Root to your /public_html directory.